 Collagen is the most important polymer in bone and soft tissue engineering (6).
-It is the most prevalent protein of the extracellular matrix (ECM) in the mammalian body and it makes up one third of all proteins found in different tissues.
+It is the most prevalent protein of the extracellular matrix (ECM) in the mammalian body and it makes up one-third of all proteins found in different tissues.
 Collagen is biocompatible, biodegradable and is neither cytotoxic nor immunogenic (4, 6).
 Those properties make collagen a gold standard for use in regenerative medicine and tissue engineering.
 There are different forms of collagen found in mammals, but the most abundant is collagen type I. Collagen can be utilized as a scaffold, membrane, gel or hydrogel, in liposomes, etc (2, 6, 7).
 The literature describes many resorbable collagen membrane types (2).
-In tissue engineering, collagen-based membranes are primarily categorized by species: porcine, bovine, equine; and tissue origin: dermis, peritoneum, pericardium, etc (8, 9).
+In tissue engineering, collagen-based membranes are primarily categorized by species: porcine boyine collagen membrane types collagen-based engineering, primarily categorized by species: porcine, bovine, equine; and tissue origin: dermis, peritoneum, pericardium, etc. (8, 9).
 The clinician chooses the most appropriate membrane depending on their characteristics and desired outcome.
-In addition to supporting wound healing for soft tissue augmentation, collagen-based membranes can serve as a physical barrier to stop connective and epithelial tissue ingrowth into the defect site so that defects can heal properly without forming a scarring tissue (10).
-The foundation of guided tissue regeneration (GTR) is the idea that placing physical barriers inhibits the flap's epithelium and connective tissue cells ingrowth and creates an isolated area for the inward migration of periodontal ligament cells and resist bacterial contamination (11).
+In addition to supporting wound healing for soft tissue augmentation, collagen-based membranes can serve as a physical barrier to stop connective and epithelial tissue ingrowth into the defect site so that defects can heal properly without forming scarring tissue (10).
+The foundation of guided tissue regeneration (GTR) is the idea that placing physical barriers inhibits the flap's epithelium and connective tissue cell ingrowth and creates an isolated area for the inward migration of periodontal ligament cells and to impart resistance to bacterial contamination (11).

 Collagen-based membranes can differ by added additives and manufacturing procedures in addition to variances in indication and origin.
-Collagen, as part of the ECM, is naturally degraded by the group of endopeptidases, specifically matrix- metalloproteinases (12).
-Various pathogens, especially periodontal bacteria such as Porphyromonas gingivalis and Treponema denticola also produce collagenases and may affect degradation time of collagen membranes when implanted in oral region (13, 14).
+Collagen, as part of the ECM, is naturally degraded by the group of endopeptidases, specifically matrix metalloproteinases Various (12). pathogens, especially periodontal bacteria such as gingivalis Porphyromonas and Treponema denticola also produce collagenases and may degradation time of affect the collagen membranes when implanted in the oral region (13, 14).
 That is important in periodontal, oral and maxillofacial surgery because pathogens can jeopardise the treatment by premature degradation of the membrane.
 Many cross-linking methods are used to improve the physicochemical properties of collagen and to achieve control of collagen biodegradability time.
-Chemical cross-linking with agents such as aldehydes improves the mechanical strength and prolongs the time of degradation while physical cross-linking treatment with irradiation or biological using biological agents (transglutaminase and horseradish peroxidase) are nonchemical manufacturing techniques that lead to the control of biodegradability (2, 10, 15).
-However, it has been shown that modification of collagen by cross-linking techniques can lead to partial cytotoxicity (16-18).
-Additionally, that the origin of the collagen membrane was reported to influence the physicochemical behaviour of collagen membrane (19).
+Chemical crosslinking with agents such as aldehydes improves the mechanical strength and prolongs the time of degradation while physical cross-linking treatment with irradiation or biological using biological agents (transglutaminase and horseradish peroxidase) are nonchemical manufacturing techniques lead to the control that of biodegradability (2, 10, 15).
+However, it has been shown that modification of collagen by crosslinking techniques can lead to partial cytotoxicity (16-18).
+Additionally, the origin of the collagen membrane was reported to influence the physicochemical behaviour of the collagen membrane (19).